 What Is Quality Control (QC)?

-Quality Control, or QC, is the most important part of the mastering process.
+Quality Control, or QC, is possibly the most important part of the mastering process.
 It matters whether you are printing CDs, pressing up vinyl or making digital files for streaming.
 QC is there to make sure your music makes it to the ears of the listeners as you intended, error-free.
-For better or worse, this is something that AI mastering, like LANDR will never be able to do.
+It is the final checkpoint that confirms your project will translate correctly across streaming services, digital distributors, physical media, and archival systems.

 Quality Control for Your Mixes